Understanding API Sales

 An application programming interface (API) regulates interactions between multiple software intermediaries.
 An API can be likened to a contract between two parties as it defines the kinds of requests that can be made, the process in which the requests are submitted, and the data formats the requests must satisfy.
 An API can be entirely custom, specific to a component, or it can be designed based on an industry standard to ensure interoperability.

-How Does This Apply To Sales On The PBJ Platform?
+How Does This Apply To Sales On JLP?

-For PBJ clients who resell on OzLotteries, an API can be implemented for sales.
-An API for sales across PBJ instances removes the reliance on flat/batch files in order to reconcile ticket sales between the PBJ instances.
+For JLP clients who resell on OzLotteries, an API can be implemented for sales.
+An API for sales across JLP instances removes the need to have different ticket allocations on each JLP instance and removes the reliance on flat/batch files in order to reconcile ticket sales between the JLP instances.

 Key Business Outcomes

-• OzLotteries will purchase directly from a PBJ instance via API.
+• OzLotteries will purchase directly from a JLP instance via API.

-• When OzLotteries sends a remote request structured in the desired format, the PBJ instance will respond.
+• When OzLotteries sends a remote request structured in the desired format, the LP instance will respond.

 • The use of flat files will no longer be needed.

-• The OzLotteries website and the PBJ instance will share the same ticket allocation.
+• The OzLotteries website and the JLP instance will share the same ticket allocation.

-• OzLotteries sales purchased from a PBJ via the API will appear in the accompanying PBJ admin ticket search.
+• OzLotteries sales purchased from a JLP instance via the API will appear in the accompanying JLP admin ticket search.

-• These sales will be marked as OzLotteries.
+• These sales will be marked as OzLotteries API Sales.

 • These customers will be marked as OzLotteries customers.

-• The Channel Report in the accompanying PBJ will show OzLotteries sales.
+• The Channel Report in the accompanying JLP will show OzLotteries sales.

 Purchasing Flow